Skylight Repair Green Oh

 Heat Loss in Cold Seasons.

 With their flat or angled positions, skylights collect dirt and debris at a greater rate than windows.
-If you rarely clean your windows, you’ll need to clean the skylight more often.
-Plus, mounting the roof is the only way to clean up the beyond a skylight.
+If you infrequently clean your windows, you’ll require to clean up the skylight more often.
+Plus, installing the roof is the only way to clean the beyond a skylight.

 Skylight Cost Factors.